ScriptRaccoon/portfolio-website/src/data/posts/track-page-visits-sveltekit.md

 Optionally, you may add rate limiting if it's not already handled by an API gateway.
 These measures do not guarantee 100% security, but they are sufficient for this analytics API.

 With a server-only approach, most of these checks would be unnecessary.
 However, using the client-side approach allows us to track prerendered pages as well.
 This very blog post is an example.
+One day after publishing it, it got 41 visits (from Singapore, Washington, Berlin, Los Angeles, ...).

 ## Conclusion